syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## Select
-To select the node or connector items in the diagram using ['Select'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Select_Syncfusion_SfDiagram_XForms_DiagramBaseItem_) method.
+Select the node or connector items from the diagram using the ['Select'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Select_Syncfusion_SfDiagram_XForms_DiagramBaseItem_) method.
 To select the items in the diagram, use the following code snippet.
 {% tabs %}
 {% highlight c# %}
   SfDiagram diagram = new SfDiagram();